ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 Please note:
 - All of your benefits will remain active during your leave.
 - Provided you return to work within 12 weeks of when your leave started, you'll have your same or similar position with equal pay and seniority when you return.

-## Sabbatical

-We’re excited to offer paid sabbatical leave to long-term TEN7 employees.
-After you’ve been working at TEN7 as a full-time employee for four years, you can take a four-week — that's 20 business days — paid sabbatical during your fifth year of employment.
-Sabbaticals should be taken within one year of eligibility and won't roll over beyond that time period.
-We kindly ask that you give us at least 3 months of notice before you take your sabbatical, and we encourage you to take this time to go on an adventure, follow a passion, or work on a creative project—just grow and rejuvenate.
-This benefit repeats for every four years that you’re a full time employee.
-Listen to our podcast on [Employee Sabbaticals](https://ten7.com/podcast/episode/employee-sabbaticals-and-why-ten7-offers-them) to learn more.

 ## Bereavement